jopijuco/local/README.md

 **local** is a web platform that allows local businesses to sell their products online and make them available to a broader range of customers rather than just their locals ones and neighbors.

-From restaurants to fruit shops, bakeries, specialized businesses ??? or traditional products' makers and sellers, they all have a chance to sell on **local**.
+From restaurants to fruit shops, bakeries, or traditional product makers and sellers, they all have a chance to sell on **local**.
 Local and traditional products are now accessible to everyone, everywhere.

 ## Motivation